General Manager, Northern Region

 ATSIC National Programs included various housing infrastructure priority projects, the Remote Areas Essential Services Program and the National Aboriginal Health Strategy.
 The latter project aimed to improve environmental health issues through the construction of new housing, and upgrading power, water, sewage and drainage systems in remote Indigenous communities.

-Michael spent three years as an Australian Government Director on the Board of the Territory Alliance consortium that consisted of Sitzler Pty, Laing O’Rourke and McMahon Services Australia Pty Ltd for the 10 year $1.7 billion Northern Territory National Partnership Agreement on Remote Indigenous Housing.
-Michael was directly involved in program managing six works packages that consisted of 518 new houses, over 700 refurbishments and construction of new subdivision infrastructure for the Maningrida, Gunbalanya, Alice Springs, Tiwi Islands and Groote Eylandt communities.
+Michael spent three years as an Australian Government Director on the Board of the Territory Alliance consortium for the ten-year $1.7 billion Northern Territory National Partnership Agreement on Remote Indigenous Housing.
+Michael was directly involved in program managing six work packages that consisted of 518 new houses, over 700 refurbishments and construction of new subdivision infrastructure for the Maningrida, Gunbalanya, Alice Springs, Tiwi Islands and Groote Eylandt communities.